OBarronCS/logowaves.net/content/posts/pwndbg-gsoc-2024.md

 # toc_sticky = true
 +++

-This summer, I worked on [Pwndbg](https://github.com/pwndbg/pwndbg/), a GDB dashboard popular among reverse engineers and exploit developers, and something I use nearly every weekend for [CTF](https://ctftime.org/team/12858/).
+This summer, I worked on [Pwndbg](https://github.com/pwndbg/pwndbg/), a GDB dashboard popular among reverse-engineers and exploit developers, and something I use nearly every weekend for [CTF](https://ctftime.org/team/12858/).
 Pwndbg allows you to quickly see the state of CPU registers and stack memory, provides a view of the disassembled machine instructions near the instruction pointer, and offers powerful context and control while debugging binaries.

-Debugging and reverse-engineering binary programs is typically a challenging and laborious process due to the substantial effort required to understand what the program is doing.
+Debugging and reverse engineering binary programs is typically a challenging and laborious process due to the substantial effort required to understand what the program is doing.
 The debugger’s user needs to understand the effects and implications of each assembly instruction's execution—how memory addresses, CPU state, and register values change—which requires knowledge of the instruction’s context—the contents of memory, CPU state, and register values—at the time of execution.

 Even with debugging symbols, the user is forced to expend substantial effort to manually track this contextual information and correlate any state changes with the execution of an instruction.
 This manual process also assumes expert-level domain knowledge of the instruction set architecture in question—understanding the intricacies, side-effects, subtle instruction variations, and underlying computing model—which poses a significant barrier.